dogecoin/dogecoin/doc/build-unix.md

 --------------------

 C++ compilers are memory-hungry.
 It is recommended to have at least 1 GB of memory available when compiling Dogecoin Core.
-With 512MB of memory or less compilation will take much longer due to swap thrashing.
+With 512MB of memory or less, compilation will take much longer due to swap thrashing.

 Dependency Build Instructions: Ubuntu & Debian